 Street food is super cheap; stock your backpack with mercado-bought fruit and veggies for breakfast while having a terrific culinary adventure for main meals.

 - Fifty cents for an ear of roasted corn from a street vendor is top dollar; you can get a tamale for 35 cents.

-- You can buy a big plate of hot carbs for a buck in the mercados -- you just have to get off any city's beaten path, even by one block.
+- You can buy a big plate of hot carbs for a buck in the mercados—you have to get off any city's beaten path, even by one block.

-Beer and booze in Mexico aren't nearly as cheap as is usually assumed -- expect to spend a dollar or $1.50 for a bottle of beer in a bar.
-Bottles of booze are only about 10% less than they are in the US.
+Beer and alcohol in Mexico aren't nearly as cheap as is usually assumed—expect to spend a dollar or $1.50 for a bottle of beer in a bar.
+Bottles of alcohol are only about 10% less than they are in the US.
 Beer is perhaps two-thirds of the price in the US if bought in a grocery store.